-The form of application for the company registration can be found on the AIFC self-service portal.
+The form of application for the company registration can be found on the AIFC self-service portal (https://digitalresident.kz/).
 In addition to application, it is also necessary to submit some other documents (depending on the contemplated types of activities).
 Documents issued by a foreign country do not require apostil and translation into the Russian/Kazakh language and must be submitted to the AIFC in English.

-After submitting the set of documents, it is necessary to pay a fee for the registration/incorporation and issuance of a commercial license in the amount of USD 300.
+After submitting the set of documents, it is necessary to pay a fee for the registration/incorporation in the amount of USD 300.